Elhanan Winchester: Rehoboth Baptist Church (1771–1772)

-Bellingham (1772-1776)
+Bellingham (1772–1776)

 The Bellingham First Baptist Church, organized in 1750, had called Elder Noah Alden as its second minister in 1766.

 Elder Alden described the church's Calvinist doctrine as "holding the Doctrine of Original sin, Universal Depravity, Absolute, Eternal, Unconditional, Personal Election."

 Just 21 years old and shaken by the outcome of his first ministerial experience, Winchester appeared susceptible to the Calvinist rigors of the Bellingham church.
 He renounced his Arminian sentiments and embraced sterner views consistent with [hyper-Calvinism].
 Years later, Winchester reflecting on this time, described himself as "one of the most thorough Calvinists upon the Continent."

 Winchester remained a member of the Bellingham church until March 1776, when the church released him from their membership roll so he could join the Welch Neck Pee Dee River Baptist Church in South Carolina.

-Grafton – Hull – Elsewhere (1772 – 1774)
+Grafton and elsewhere (1772–1774)

 Most likely, at the urging of Elder Alden, Winchester moved to the nearby town of Grafton.
 Elder Noah Alden had been involved in organizing the Grafton church in 1767.
 Winchester preached at Grafton but did not serve as its minister.
 He spent the next two years preaching in the neighboring towns of Northridge and Upton.
 He even spent some time preaching in Hull, located on a peninsular point in Boston Harbor.